 A prostate biopsy is an invasive test that uses a needle to remove tissue from the prostate.
 It often results in blood in the semen and urine, due to the trauma causes by the needle and tearing of small blood vessels.

-What to do: Bleeding is normal after this type of test and can last for up to 4 weeks.
+How to treat: Bleeding is normal after this type of test and can last for up to 4 weeks.
 Nonetheless, you should see your doctor if you notice excessive bleeding or if you present with a fever over 100.4ºF (or 38 ºC).

 4. Prostate or testicular inflammation